jonathaneunice/simplere/docs/index.rst

 ========

-A simplified interface to Python's regular expression (``re``) string search that tries to eliminate steps and provide simpler access to results.
+A simplified interface to Python's regular expression (``re``) string search.
+Eliminates steps and provides simpler access to results.
 As a bonus, also provides compatible way to access Unix glob searches.